ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolPointModelAttach.rst

 IVectorGeometryToolPointModelAttach
 ===================================

-.. py:class:: IVectorGeometryToolPointModelAttach
+.. py:class:: ansys.stk.core.vgt.IVectorGeometryToolPointModelAttach

    object

    A point placed at the specified attachment point of the object's 3D model.
 The point follows the model as well as any articulations that affect the specified attachment point.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IVectorGeometryToolPointModelAttach

 Overview
 --------